MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Write-Error.md

 ### System.String

-You can pipe a string that contains an error message to `Write-Error`.
+You can pipe a string that contains an error message to this cmdlet.

 ## OUTPUTS

-### Error object
+### None

-`Write-Error` writes only to the error stream.
-It does not return any objects.
+This cmdlet returns no output.
+It only writes to the errpr message stream.

 ## NOTES